mrpedrobraga/mrpedrobraga.github.io/blog/mathematica-nova/logic-01.md

   B-->C[▽]
 ```

-It is rather complex, composing of an application of $\neg$ to $\neg▽$, which we do not know how to evaluate.
-However, we can rewrite the inner $\neg▽$ as $▲$, resulting in a new expression...
+It is rather complex, composing of an application of $\lnot$ to $\lnot▽$, which we do not know how to evaluate.
+However, we can rewrite the inner $\lnot▽$ as $▲$, resulting in a new expression...

-$$\neg▲$$
+$$\lnot▲$$

 ...which we do know how to evaluate.

-Because the value of a $\neg$ operation depends only on its input value, and the values of $\neg▽$ and $▲$ are the same, the values of $\neg\neg▽$ and its rewritten form $\neg▲$ are the same too!
+Because the value of a $\lnot$ operation depends only on its input value, and the values of $\lnot▽$ and $▲$ are the same, the values of $\lnot\lnot▽$ and its rewritten form $\lnot▲$ are the same too!
 This is good, because we did not know how to evaluate the first expression, but we do know how to evaluate the second.
 Since these two expressions evaluate to the same value, evaluating one is evaluating both.

-$\neg▲$ evaluates to ▽.
-And so $\neg\neg▽$ evaluates to ▲.
+$\lnot▲$ evaluates to ▽.
+And so $\lnot\lnot▽$ evaluates to ▲.

 But, by far the most powerful aspect of rewriting is that you can perform it *without knowing the exact value the expression evaluates to*.